SecretFoundation/docs/docs/cli/secretcli.md

   --multisig=p1,p2,p3
 ```

-A new multisig public key `p1p2p3` has been stored, and its address will be
+When a new multisig public key `p1p2p3` has been stored its address will be
 used as signer of multisig transactions:

 ```bash